gciotto/docker-alarm-activemq/README.md

 A debian-based docker container for the alarm server's JMS layer.

-Execute `build.sh` to create the Docker container and `run.sh` to start it.
+Execute `build-docker-alarm-activemq.sh` to create the image and `run-docker-alarm-activemq.sh` to start a container with it.
+These scripts should not be used for deployment.
+Instead, use one of the available tools in [here](https://github.com/lnls-sirius/docker-alarm-composed).